 |Cid||Speed Source||Imperial Guard||Elixir|

 |Tifa||Mystile||Hero Drink||Turbo Ether|

 Almost everybody has at most one unique item that can’t be gained anywhere else (save by mastering Materia, anyways).
 Barret and Cait Sith, however, have no unique items, so they should be put into your party (which you’ll get to reform after sending people their own ways).
 Tifa alone should be sent right to get the Mystile, Red XIII, Cid, Vincent and Yuffie should be sent left, as should Cloud, Barret, and Cait Sith.

-Once done, exit the screen to the south-east (left) and you’ll be forced to send everybody you just sent left either north (up) or south (down).
+Once done, exit the screen to the south-west (left) and you’ll be forced to send everybody you just sent left either north (up) or south (down).
 Send Cid, Red XIII and Yuffie up to have them discover an Imperial Guard, a piece of Shield Materia and a piece of Counter Materia, respectively.
 Vincent alone should be sent down, where he’ll find some Mega All Materia.
 Send Cloud, Barret, and Cait Sith down south as well, after which you’ll get to reform your party once again, where you should confirm your party as Cloud, Barret and Cait Sith.